naveen987/-happi-joi/README.md

 support method of validation

-Update version of joi doesnt work with Joi.validate(req.body,schema)
+Update version of joi doesnt work with Joi.validate(req.body.schema)

 so instead install the older package